Openings and events around the region

 fairfield.edu/museum

-Tu–Sa 11–4, Th 11–8Bellarmine Hall Galleries, opening January 17: Dawn & Dusk: Tonalism in Connecticut.
-This exhibition explores Tonalism in the United States from the 1880s to the early 20th century, through artists from the Northeast.
-Walsh Gallery (Quick Center), opening January 24: To See This Place: Awakening to Our Common Home, curated by Al Miner and David Brinker, will present work by Athena LaTocha, Mary Mattingly, and Tyler Rai, three contemporary artists looking at environmental threats and climate change.
+Tu–Sa 11–4, Th 11–8Bellarmine Hall Galleries, through April 12: Dawn & Dusk: Tonalism in Connecticut.
+This exhibition explores Tonalism in Connecticut from the 1880s to the early 20th century, through artists from the Northeast.
+Walsh Gallery (Quick Center), through March 29: To See This Place: Awakening to Our Common Home.
+To See This Place, curated by Al Miner and David Brinker, presents work by Athena LaTocha, Mary Mattingly, and Tyler Rai, three contemporary artists looking at environmental threats and climate change.

 - Hartford Art School Galleries